 Some companies may allow the employees to bring one or more family members along with them to the staff Christmas party.
 In such cases, the cost related to meals of their family members will not be allowable for corporation tax purposes and the input VAT on that cost will also be blocked.

 It will not be easy to apportion the cost incurred so there is a way to deal with such a situation.
-If the company takes some nominal amount as a guest fee like £5 or more for each guest and include the Output VAT on it, it means the guest meals are not free anymore so the company, in that case, can claim the VAT on the entire cost of the staff party.
+If the company takes some nominal amount as a guest fee like £5 or more for each guest and includes the Output VAT on it, it means the guest meals are not free anymore so the company, in that case, can claim the VAT on the entire cost of the staff party.

 Are you looking for a tech-savvy accountant who doesn’t bore you with finance details?
 Let our accountants in London make things easier to understand for you.
-We’re friendly, proactive, young and keep up with all the latest developments in your business to make sure you’re on top of your game.
+We’re friendly, proactive, young, and keep up with all the latest developments in your business to make sure you’re on top of your game.